The Emergency Services Levy (ESL) is an annual charge paid by all property owners in Western Australia.

 For further information on the local government operating and capital grants system, please refer to the official manual and Frequently Asked Questions.

-To assist local governments applying for capital grant funding, a catalogue of the bush fire brigade fire appliances and SES vehicles, trailers and boats and facility "Footprint" designs are available under the grants scheme is below.
+To assist governments applying for capital grant funding, facility "footprint" designs are available under the grants scheme below.

 Click here for Facility "Footprint" Designs